Dame Colet– Project Description

 The residential project consisted of:-

-- 40 affordable rented homes comprising a four storey new residential block
+- 40 affordable rented homes comprising of a four storey new residential block

-- To promote sustainability and reduce energy consumption
+- The promotion of sustainability and reduction of energy consumption

 - 10% of homes designed to provide disabled access